mulcmu/esphome-levoit-core300s/README.md

 Added a wire harness out the top with connections to the J1 header for the ESP32 and to TP10 and TP33.
 Push button added for boot mode.  esptool connected to the Core300s ESP okay.
 Using an ESP32 devboard to capture both sides of the core300s traffic on TP10 and TP33 with a little Arduino [project](https://github.com/mulcmu/ESP32_dual_serial_log).
 115200 8n1 seemed to capture traffic okay.

 Uploaded packet captures and mostly decoded.
 Looks like a 3 byte payload type or bitmapped structure.
-Long running packet capture still trying to get filter percent change.
-It might be tracked in the ESP, not stored in MCU.
+Filter life appears to be traced by the ESP, not stored in the U2 MCU.
+ESPHome will need to replicate some sort of filter usage metric.

 #### Packet structure: